syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 Digging into the data a little more however, we found some nuances - which we'll show next, using London as a case study.

 ### Case Study - London
 Digging into the datasets for each city, we saw it wasn't just a clear-cut case of crime falling across the board.
 Some types of crime actually rose during lockdown!
-As an illustrative example, we grouped all the crimes the the 10km x 10km squared area around London in the chart below.
+As an illustrative example, we grouped all the crimes the the 10km x 10km area around London in the chart below.

 During 2020's lockdown London saw more anti-social behaviour than in previous years.
 This would likely be instances of people defying the lockdown measures.
-We were also told by a serving police office that repeat offenders also used the lockdown and school closures as an opportunity to add to the anti-social behaviour statistics.
+We were further told by a serving police office that regular offenders also used the lockdown and school closures as an opportunity to add to the anti-social behaviour statistics.

-On the other hand instances of theft fell sharply during lockdown.
-With much fewer people out and about, muggings and pickpocketing were less frequent.
+On the other hand, instances of theft fell sharply during lockdown.
+With much fewer people out and about muggings and pickpocketing were less frequent.
 Plus many burglaries are opportunistic and with people sat at home it's harder for burglars to operate.

-The violence against the person category paints a mixed picture.
+The 'violence against the person' category paints a mixed picture.
 Perhaps there were fewer pub fights, but there was also an increase in domestic violence.
 We didn't really have the fine-grained data to unpick this.

 <style>
 .chart-2-container {